Become a Patron

 Please complete the above donation form and contact any board member to donate a quilt.

 Thanks to Suzanne Irving who quilted our “Past meets Present” quilts.
 Donated tops were transformed into “new quilts” by Suzanne Irving’s expert hands and are now ready to use!
+Suzanne continues her interest in rescuing vintage quilt tops so please contact us if you have items to donate.

 On behalf of our family and friends who have survived or succumbed to breast & gynecologic cancers, please help us MAKE A DIFFERENCE in this fight against cancers!